I enjoy sharing my knowledge about career progression and development.

 - They didn't try to sell you on the company: Employers are always excited to hire new people.
 They will often try to appeal to potential hires with the perks and benefits of working for them.
 It is not a good sign if this information is not shared with you.
 It could potentially mean the interviewer is inexperienced as well.

 - The interview was simple and short: It is not a good sign if your interview was brief and didn't cover anything outside the information on your resume.
 You're probably not being considered for the job if they didn't ask you any insightful questions.

 - They offer career advice: An interviewer may offer you some advice on how to be more qualified for the kind of jobs you are seeking.
 This nice gesture is basically saying you are not quite what they are looking for.
 They may even blatantly say they have concerns about your experience.

 - They don't mention what the next steps are: A good phone interview will typically end with the interviewer going over the next steps that will occur.
 This is pretty typical and procedural, but it is a bad sign if the next interview steps are not discussed.

-- They kept going over the same points: If you are repeatedly asked about something like your experience or why you left your last job, your interview is probably going badly.
-This may mean the interviewer is concerned about a specific point and you have not given them a satisfactory response.
+- They kept going over the same points: If you are repeatedly asked about something like your experience or why you left your last job, your interview is probably going bad.
+This may mean the interviewer is concerned about a specific point, and you have not given them a satisfactory response.

 Remember, you can never really tell how well a phone interview went until you hear back.
 You might have done well, but someone else might have just done better.